Elisan420/Web-calculator-/README.md

 # Web-calculator-
-A calculator performing basic operation
+A calculator performing basic operation like addition, substraction, division, multiplication and percentage